vdamewood/siliko/Readme.md

 involving only integers and will give floating-point results in calculations involving floating-point numbers whether integers are also included or not.
-If division involves two integers where the result would not be a whole number, the operation will yeald a floating-point value.
+If division involves two integers where the result would not be a whole number, the operation will yield a floating-point value.